unt-carpentries/workshop-extras/welcome-checklist.md

 * In the terminal, type `jupyter notebook` to run Jupyter Notebook.
 After a few seconds, text should appear in your terminal and Jupyter Notebook should pop up in a browser window.
 You can close the browser window and press `CTRL+C` in the terminal to exit the program.
     * If Jupyter Notebook doesn't open, put your red sticky note on the top of your laptop.

+##### Check that R and Rstudio are installed

+* Open the Rstudio application and in the window labeled "console" type the following and then hit Enter: `print("Hello!")`
+	* If you get an error or anything other than `[1] "Hello!"`, put your red sticky note on the top of your laptop.

 ##### Check that nano is installed